 So it's a crossover for people who are willing to compromise on back-seat and boot space (though not that much).
 In return they get sleeker looks and a slightly sportier drive.

-Rivals?
-Well since the X1 faces up to all those Audi Q3s, Mercedes GLAs and indeed the new Jagaur E-Pace, then BMW's official hype talks of this being the vanguard in some sort of new category.
-But ask the man who led the project and he's candid: it’s the Ranger Rover Evoque.
+Well since the X1 faces up to the likes of the Audi Q3, Mercedes GLA and indeed the Jaguar E-Pace, then BMW's official hype talks of this being the vanguard in some sort of new category.
+But ask the man who led the project and he's candid: its main rival is the Ranger Rover Evoque.
 A vehicle that the Germans were surprisingly slow in challenging.

 At the back, an outer plastic skin on the tailgate allows its surface to be flush with the bumper.
 Insurance companies don't like vulnerable steel to come out flush.
 The tail-lamps have a new-to-BMW bordering crease – see the Ford Ecosport for details.

 Up front, the kidney grilles have been effectively inverted, wider at the base than the top to make the thing apparently sniff the road.
-The version in these shots, with M Sport X trim, is rocking a load of grey plastic around the lower grille as well as down the sides.
+A 2020 update refined the sides and ditched the round fog lights that sat just underneath the LEDs.

-As it’s based on the X1, this means BMW's transverse-engined platform.
+It sits on BMW's transverse-engined platform.
 All very familiar stuff.
-Mostly four-cylinder engines (one petrol three-cyl later, no sixes ever), some AWD but front-wheel drive for the base cars.
+Mostly four-cylinder engines (including one petrol three-cylinder hybrid, no sixes ever) and some AWD, but front-wheel drive for the base cars.

 The same platform also resides under the Mini Countryman, but the engineer who led both the Countryman and X2 projects says they feel very different, thanks to different springs, dampers, roll-bars, bushes, steering racks, etc. He also points out that every visible interior part is different between BMW and Mini – except the boot-opening switch in the driver's door.

 From the start the X2 selection box has 20i petrol and 20d.
 They both make about 190bhp.
 The petrol is FWD, the diesel all-wheel drive and eight-speed auto as standard.
-A 18d can be had with AWD or, at £1,500 saving, FWD.
+An 18d can be had with AWD or FWD.